 If your school has been assigned a senator role, an additional student can serve as the senator’s aide.
 Senators’ aides play an important role in the Model Senate Hearing because they assist their senators with everything from researching topics to advising them on how to vote.

 A senator’s aide:

-- Sits behind his or her senator during all Model Senate Hearing sessions and serves as an advisor during witness testimonies, witness questioning and resolution voting
+- Sits with his or her senator during all Model Senate Hearing sessions and serves as an advisor during witness testimonies, witness questioning, and resolution voting.

 If you are interested in being a senator’s aide, talk with your teacher, who is responsible for selecting students for this role.

 Witnesses play a key role in the Model Senate Hearing because they are experts on the topics that the subcommittees discuss, and their expertise is the basis for formulating the resolution that will become U.S. policy.
 Witnesses testify about their knowledge of the topics and offer their perspectives about future possibilities (hypothetical events, trends or policies) related to their assigned topics that the U.S. may soon face.
 They also answer questions about their testimony from senators.
 Examples of witnesses include high-level government officials, leaders of foreign nations, ambassadors, foreign ministers, State Department officials, scholars, think-tank analysts, corporate executives, and journalists.

 If you are chosen as a witness, you may share this role with another student, but both of you should participate fully in preparing for and delivering your witness testimony.

 - Research his or her assigned role and his or her writings and position on the topic;